2020 California wildfires: Arson

 In August 2020, a suspect was charged by the Monterey County Sheriff with arson relating to the Dolan Fire; however, this has not been officially determined as the cause of the fire.
 In April 2021, another suspect, already arrested and charged for the murder of a woman, was charged with arson relating to the Markley Fire, one of the wildfires involving in the LNU Lightning Complex fires; according to authorities, the fire was set to cover up the aforementioned murder.
 Arson has also been suspected as the cause of the Ranch 2 Fire in Los Angeles County.

 Effects

 A 2023 study found that these wildfires are affecting the California ecosystem and disrupting the habitats.
 It found that in the 2020 and 2021 fire seasons 58% of the area affected by wildfires occurred in those two seasons since 2012.
 These two fires destroyed 30% of the habitat of 50 species as well as 100 species that had 10% of their habitats burn.
-5-14% of the species' habitats burned at a "high severity."
+5-14% of the species' habitats burned at a "high severity."Over 19000 sq.kms of vegetation burned affecting the habitat of more than 508 vertebrate species.
+A study based on patient data between July and December 2020 found an association between the exposure to wildfire smoke with increased odds of ED visits for mental health conditions.